-Hotels and rental houses are very pricey during the BNP Paribas Open, and we booked our rental about six months before when inventory was still high.
-Here are a few places near the Indian Wells Tennis Garden where you might start with your lodging search:
+Hotels and rental houses can be pricey during the BNP Paribas Open, and we booked our rental about six months before when inventory was still high.
+Here are a few hotels in Indian Wells and rentals near the tennis garden where you might start with your lodging search:

 - Miramonte Indian Wells Resort & Spa